 A home purchase can be the most important investment many of us might ever make.
 Whether it's a main residence, an additional vacation home or one of many rentals, purchasing real property is an involved transaction that requires multiple parties to make it all happen.

 It's likely you are familiar with the parties having a role in the transaction.
 The most known entity in the exchange is the real estate agent.
 Then, the mortgage company provides the money needed to bankroll the deal.
 And ensuring all areas of the exchange are completed and that the title is clear to pass from the seller to the buyer is the title company.

 So, who makes sure the value of the real estate is consistent with the amount being paid?
 This is where the appraiser comes in.
 We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Village Appraisal Ltd. will ensure, you as an interested party, are informed.

-The inspection is where an appraisal starts
+The inspection is where an appraisal begins

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-At the end of the day, an appraiser from Village Appraisal Ltd. will guarantee you get the most fair and balanced property value, so you can make profitable real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+At the end of the day, an appraiser from Village Appraisal Ltd. will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.